 How to download iOS 16 beta

 Remember, the iOS 16 beta will have bugs and might cause problems on any device you install it on.
-Only do this if you understand the risks and are ok with them.
+Only do this after you've backed up your iPhone or iPad data and only if you understand the risks of updating and are ok with them.
 Additionally, get ready because this process can take up to 45 minutes to complete.

 - Open Safari.

 - Go to www.beta.apple.com

 - Get the Apple ID Verification Code, enter it, and then tap OK.